SushiSquad7461/sushi-scouts/docs/config/format.rst

 Each config file contains a *teamNumber*, *version*, and *password* field.
 The teamNumber and version fields are used in the creation of a Config File Id.
 This Id is used to determine where to upload match data (you cant scan a qr code of a user with a different id, and you will upload to a different database if you have a different id).
 This Id also contains the year of the game, as such the file naming convention for config files is *[current year]config.json*.
-This Id also for different config files to be used at the same time, notably thanks to the *teamNumber* attribute it allows two teams to have different config files and different data storage locations.
+This Id allows for different config files to be used at the same time, notably thanks to the *teamNumber* attribute it allows two teams to have different config files and different data storage locations.
+Note: If a config file is modified its id **MUST** be different from previously used config files, that is why the version field exists.
+The *password* field contains the password that lead scouts need to enter to access sushi supervise.

 Scouting
 ----------